LonMcGregor/VivaldiVersion/README.md

 # vVer

-Show the current vivaldi version in browser action icon
+Show the current vivaldi version in browser action icon.

+Click the browser action to go to the about page.